 Youth TRAIN in Trades program information:

 The Langley School District offers a wide variety of Youth TRAIN in Trades programs which run out of Langley District secondary schools as well as Post-Secondary Institutions within the Langley borders.
-Students in grade 11 and 12 (or possibly even the year after students graduate) accepted to participate in one of the Youth TRAIN in Trades programs receive elective credits towards graduation, post-secondary credits, and Industry Training Authority (ITA) technical trades apprenticeship training at the same time.
+Students in grade 11 and 12 (or possibly even the year after students graduate) may be accepted to participate in one of the Youth TRAIN in Trades programs and receive elective credits towards graduation, post-secondary credits, and Industry Training Authority (ITA) technical trades apprenticeship training at the same time.

 We are pleased to offer the following 7 programs:

 Auto Service Technician (at ACSS from Feb – Jul)

 Electrical (at DW Poppy from Feb – Jul)

 Horticulture (at Kwantlen Polytechnic University from Feb – Jul)

 Piping/Plumbing (at LSS from Feb – Jan)

 Professional Cook 1 (at WGSS from Sep – Jun)